eduvpn/documentation/ADD_DAEMON_NODE.md

 category: howto
 ---

-**NOTE**: currently the development repository needs to be [enabled](DEVELOPMENT_REPO.md) until such time we consider this stable.
-Only available on CentOS and Fedora.
+**NOTE**: the daemon is currently only supported on CentOS and Fedora!

 This document describes how to add new VPN servers to your VPN setup.
 We assume you setup your current VPN server using `deploy_${DIST}.sh` and have